CA4022/CSC1109-Data-Speed-and-Scale/docs/bonus3/index.md

-The most prominent example of a system used for distributed, actor based process parallelism is the Erlang BEAM, which underpins many of the highest volume distributed systems you probably interact with regularly such as telecom switching systems (including much of the world's mobile and fixed telephony infrastructure), online gaming platforms, livestreaming platforms (e.g: Twitch), and messaging services like WhatsApp and Discord.
+The most prominent example of a system used for distributed, actor based process parallelism is the Erlang BEAM, which underpins many of the highest volume distributed systems you probably interact with regularly such as telecoms switching systems (including much of the world's mobile and fixed telephony infrastructure), online gaming platforms, livestreaming platforms (e.g: Twitch), and messaging services like WhatsApp and Discord.
 { .annotate }